Titanium-SS/Musync/README.md

 ## To install requirements:

-for windows only:
+for Windows:
 ```
-> winget install ffmpeg
+winget install ffmpeg
 ```

 for Ubuntu:
 ```
-$ apt install ffmpeg
+apt install ffmpeg
 ```

-and necessary Python Libraries simply run:
+and for necessary Python Libraries, simply run:
 ```
-> pip install requirements.txt
+pip install requirements.txt
 ```

 <hr>

-Any suggestions, improvements, and feedback is welcome.
+<u>Any suggestions, improvements, and feedback is welcome.</u>